Motorsport can be dangerous and we therefore ask everyone to follow the directions of the marshalling team so that we can put on a safe event.

 We invite owners of any interesting and classic vehicles to put their pride and joy on static display.
 There is no limit to the number of vehicles that attend as the field we have is absolutely huge!

 Partial refunds will be possible should the event be cancelled ahead of the date due to prolonged wet weather which would make access to the field a problem.
-Please see the main ticketing page on Eventbrite for more details of our refund policy.
 We regret no refunds will be possible for personal reasons, but you may pass valid tickets on to friends or family.

 There is ample free parking in the event field.